ssmiler/idash2019_2/README.md

 1. Encode/encrypt tag SNPs
 2. Secure impute target SNPs
-3. Decrypt target SNPs imputed probabilities
+3. Decrypt/decode target SNPs imputed probabilities

 Here, steps 1 and 3 are executed by party A and step 2 is executed by party B.